This Day In Writing History

-Although politically conservative, Marianne had denounced fascism long before America's entry into World War 2 and was revolted by Ezra Pound's anti-Semitism.
+Although politically conservative, Marianne had denounced fascism long before America's entry into World War II and was revolted by Pound's anti-Semitism.
 Yet, she remained his friend.
 Pound would suffer a mental breakdown in prison, be declared insane, and transferred to a mental hospital.

 Marianne Moore's first poetry collection, Poems, was published in London in 1921.
 It was actually published without her knowledge or consent by her friend H.D. as a surprise.
 When Marianne received her copy, she wasn't happy with the selection of poems, the editing, or the layout.

 She continued to write and publish collections of her poetry, establishing herself as one of the finest poets of her generation.
 From 1925-29, she served as an editor for the famous literary magazine, The Dial (1840-1929).
-In 1931, the famous literary magazine Poetry (1912-present) awarded her the Helen Haire Levinson Prize.
+She won the Helen Haire Levinson Prize, awarded by the famous literary magazine Poetry, in 1931.